Carl DeMaio

-Carl David DeMaio (born September 14, 1974) is an American politician from San Diego, California.
-DeMaio hosts a radio show on NewsRadio 600 KOGO.
-He also founded and served as Chairman of Reform California, a conservative political action committee.
+Carl David DeMaio (born September 14, 1974) is an American politician from San Diego, California who is serving in the California State Assembly.
+A member of the Republican Party, DeMaio represents the 75th State Assembly district, encompassing North and East San Diego County.
+DeMaio is also chairman of Reform California, a statewide grassroots conservative political organization, and hosts the podcast "Reform California with Carl DeMaio" weekdays at 5pm on YouTube and other streaming services.

-A member of the Republican Party, DeMaio served a single term as a member of the San Diego City Council, representing District 5 from 2008 to 2012.
-DeMaio was a candidate for Mayor of San Diego in the 2012 election, but lost to former congressman Bob Filner.
-He ran for California's 52nd congressional district in the 2014 election, but lost narrowly to incumbent Scott Peters.
-On August 5, 2019, DeMaio announced he would run for Congress in 2020 to represent the 50th district, running against incumbent Congressman Duncan D. Hunter, a fellow Republican.
-Hunter announced his resignation from Congress on December 6, 2019, which became effective January 13, 2020.
-In the primary election on March 3, 2020, DeMaio failed to qualify for the November runoff.
+DeMaio served a single term as a member of the San Diego City Council, representing District 5 from 2008 to 2012.
+He is the first openly gay Republican elected to the California State Legislature.

 Early life and education

 DeMaio was born in 1974 in Dubuque, Iowa to a pair of teachers, Carl Joseph DeMaio and Diane M. DeMaio (née Elgin).
 He and his family moved to Orange County, California in the late 1970s.
 He attended St. Catherine's Military Academy, a Catholic school in Anaheim, through eighth grade.
 In 1989, he got a scholarship to Georgetown Preparatory School, a Jesuit boarding school in Maryland.
-His mother died of breast cancer in 1990 when he was 15 years old; his father abandoned the family two weeks prior to her death.
+His mother died of breast cancer in 1990 when he was 15 years old; his abusive father abandoned the family two weeks prior to her death.

 DeMaio became separated from his brother and sister and began attending Georgetown Prep.
 He graduated in 1993, then attended Georgetown University's School of Foreign Service, where he received a degree in international politics and business in 1996.